ananthu2014/PDF-Extraction/Readme.md

 pip install -r requirements.txt

-The result for image extraction can be found here: https://github.com/ananthu2014/PDF-Extraction/blob/main/Results/extracted_invoice_from_image_page_0.jpg.json
+The result for image extraction can be found too, where the PDFs are converted to images for the purpose of writing the code and testing accordingly.
-All the results are given in the Results folder
+All the results are given in the three Results folder.
 For further clarity, please check the project report.
 pdf_ext.ipynb is the work-space to show the progress.
+model.ipynb is the main file.